ECourant/standards/README.md

 </details>

 ### As an employee, I want to know when I am working, by being able to see all of the shifts assigned to me.
+### As a manager, I want to see the schedule, by listing shifts within a specific time period.
 Once a user has been selected a main view will be visible showing the user's shifts.
 At the bottom of the page you can also select Summary or if you are a Manager you can select Users.
 By default only your shifts will be shown.
 But you can change the shifts shown by searching by a date range and showing shifts for all users.